gokulp-pieq/Employee-attendance-cursor-training/src/API_Documentation.md

 - Use the employee UUID (`emp_id`) for attendance operations
 - Implement proper validation for all form inputs
 - Handle loading states and error states appropriately
+- All employee responses include both IDs and names for better UX

 ## Testing